 Bio

-Her practice is both project-based and process-driven, with each body of work emerging in response to specific questions and ongoing research.
-Tome’s work centers analog photographic processes and collaborations with organic matter, light, and water.
-Past projects have included chlorophyll printing on leaves and cyanotypes shaped by the hydrologic cycle, producing work that reflects nature’s agency and the ephemeral quality of existence, as well as a critical engagement with the medium of photography.
+Her approach is both project-based and process-driven, with each body of work emerging in response to specific questions and ongoing research.
+Tome centers analog photographic processes and collaborations with organic materials, light, and water.
+Past projects include chlorophyll printing on leaves and cyanotypes shaped by the hydrologic cycle.
+These works reflect nature’s agency, the ephemeral quality of existence, and a critical engagement with the medium of photography.

 Artist Statement

-In an image-driven world, I am interested in challenging our passive relationship with photography by shifting the focus away from image content, toward the indexical properties inherent in the process of creation.
+In an image-driven world, I challenge our passive relationship with photography by shifting attention toward the indexical properties inherent in the process of creation, rather than the content of an image.

-I am curious about the ways our seemingly harmless and fleeting encounters with images can physiologically alter us over time.
-I am also fascinated by the subtle ways photographic processes can mirror biological systems—how light, chemical reactions, and natural cycles become collaborators in creating meaning.
-Through a research-based practice that values experimentation and unpredictability, I seek to disrupt the immediacy of a photograph and distill photography to its core essence: the act of witnessing light.
+I am curious about how our fleeting encounters with images can, over time, subtly shape us psychologically and physiologically.
+My work explores the parallels between photographic and biological processes, considering how light, chemical reactions, and natural cycles serve as collaborators in the creation of meaning.
+Through a research-driven, experimental practice that embraces unpredictability, I aim to disrupt the immediacy of the photographic image and distill photography to its essence: the act of witnessing light.

 Photographs are living records of interactions between matter, time, and intention.
-By foregrounding material changes of transformation, decay, and growth, I hope to invite viewers into a more active and embodied relationship with images—one that questions the role of preservation in how we have come to understand photography, and recognizes both the generative potential and the fallibility of the medium.
+By foregrounding material processes of transformation, decay, and growth, I invite viewers into a more active, embodied relationship with images.
+My work questions the role of preservation in how we have come to understand photography, and seeks to reveal both the generative possibilities and fallibility of the medium.